dknight/whoopee/2024-01-05 lua-cheatsheet.md

 ### Assertion

-f the assertion function `assert()` receives a boolean value that is false, the program will be stopped with an error.
+If the assertion function `assert()` receives a boolean value that is false, then the program will be stopped with an error.
 If true, the program will run normally.

 ```lua